Mark Kinders, Ed.D., Vice President for Public Affairs

 He holds a Bachelor of Science in Journalism from the Medill School of Journalism at Northwestern University, a Master of Arts in History from UWRF, a Master of Public Affairs through the Executive Program at the Hubert H. Humphrey School of Public Affairs at the University of Minnesota and a doctorate in higher education administration from the University of Arkansas.

 He is married to Linda Bowlby-Kinders.
-They have three sons, whose families include: Christian, a quality control officer with Bayer Industries in Kansas City, daughter-in-law Melinda and granddaughter Caty; Casey, a 1st Lieutenant and U.S. Marine Corps aviator, daughter-in-law Teresa and granddaughter Vivienne; and Matthew, an English teacher in China.
+They have three sons, whose families include: Christian, a quality control officer with Bayer Industries in Kansas City, daughter-in-law Melinda and granddaughter Caty; Casey, a Captain and U.S. Marine Corps aviator, daughter-in-law Teresa and grandchildren Cameron, Christian, Nathan, and Vivienne; and Matthew, an English teacher in Shanghai, China.